 Day 1: Costa del Sol to Fez (D)

 After boarding your comfortable coach, head for the Strait of Gibraltar, which you’ll cross by ferry.
 Arrive in Fez, the spiritual and cultural center of Morocco, and renowned for the splendor and beauty of such monuments as the Royal Palace and Medina.
 You’ll be taken to your hotel to enjoy dinner and an overnight stay.

 Accommodation: Menzeh Zalagh or Sofia (three-star), Royal Mirage or Parc Palace (four-star) in Fez

 After breakfast at your hotel, take a city tour of Fez, the most ancient of Morocco’s imperial cities.
 Take in the Royal Palace, the Christian and Jewish quarters, and the winding alleyways of the Medina (Old City).
-After lunch, spend the afternoon at your leisure.
-In the evening take in a dinner and show (optional, own expense), then return to your hotel for another overnight stay.
+Spend the afternoon at your leisure.
+In the evening dinner and accommodation at hotel - dinner and show (optional, own expense).

 Accommodation: same hotel in Fez